hdl-util/hdmi/README.md

 [![Build Status](https://travis-ci.org/hdl-util/hdmi.svg?branch=master)](https://travis-ci.org/hdl-util/hdmi)

-SystemVerilog code for FPGA HDMI 1.4a video/audio output.
+SystemVerilog code for HDMI 1.4a video/audio output on an [FPGA](https://simple.wikipedia.org/wiki/Field-programmable_gate_array).

 ## Why?

-Most open source HDMI code outputs a DVI signal, which HDMI sinks are backwards compatible with.

-To send audio and support other HDMI-only functionality, a true HDMI signal must be sent.
-The code in this repository lets you do that.
+Most free and open source HDMI source (computer/gaming console) implementations actually output a DVI signal, which HDMI sinks (TVs/monitors) are backwards compatible with.
+To support audio and other HDMI-only functionality, a true HDMI signal must be sent.
+The code in this repository lets you do that without having to license an HDMI IP block from anyone.

 ### Demo: VGA-compatible text mode, 720x480p on a Dell Ultrasharp 1080p Monitor